Skip to main content

 This feature can be useful for the integration of content management systems (CMS) that use URLs with forbidden characters.

-This attribute is directly related to the low-level attribute org.apache.request.ParsedUri of the servlet container (see the chapter Low-level properties).
+This attribute is directly related to the deprecated low-level attribute org.apache.request.ParsedUri of the servlet container (see the chapter Low-level properties).
 The org.apache.request.ParsedUri attribute decodes an encoded URI of an incoming request for internal nevisProxy processing.
 We highly recommend setting both attributes to true.

 Note: You can set the attribute URLEncoding to false centrally.
 To do this, add the following code lines to the bc.properties configuration file: